saltta/hangman-game/README.md

 Testing was done throughout the development of the game.
 With each addition or modification made, I was sure to test the output in the terminal available through Gitpod's environment.
 Many rounds of hangman have been played during the process.

-As can be seen in the [flow chart](#Skeleton) I designed and in the warning messages exhibited in the [Features](#Wrong-Inputs), I tried to make sure the game would be running in circles and never running into a dead end.
+As it can be seen in the [flow chart](#Skeleton) I designed and in the warning messages exhibited in the [Features](#Wrong-Inputs), I tried to make sure the game would be running in circles and never reaching a dead end.

+Through the whole process of development, I tried to find ways to break the game.
+Attempted multiple sorts of wrong inputs in order to try and find any flaws or points of no return along the program.
+Every path leads back to a new input, and it doesn't remove the player from the game.

 During the writing process I kept an eye on the "Problems" tab in Gitpod and made changes to my code constantly to be sure it was clear.